chenxsan/voidjs/packages/esbuild-typescript-loader/README.md

 # esbuild-typescript-loader

-A webpack loader to transform TypeScript with [esbuild](https://esbuild.github.io/).
+A simple webpack loader to transform TypeScript with [esbuild](https://esbuild.github.io/), and only transform TypeScript.

 ```js
 module.exports = {